Duke of Northumberland: Other members of the Percy family

 Several other members of the Percy family have also gained distinction.
 Charlotte Percy, Duchess of Northumberland, wife of the third Duke, was governess of the future Queen Victoria.
 Lord Josceline Percy, second son of the fifth Duke, was a politician.
 Lord Henry Percy, third son of the fifth Duke, was a soldier.
 Lord Algernon Percy, second son of the sixth Duke, was a politician.
 Lord Eustace Percy, seventh son of the seventh Duke, was a politician who was raised to the peerage as Baron Percy of Newcastle in 1953.
 Jane Percy, Duchess of Northumberland, wife of the twelfth Duke, is Lord-Lieutenant of Northumberland since 2009.
 See also Earl of Beverley for younger sons of the first Earl of Beverley.

 Family residences

 The seat of the Dukes of Northumberland is Alnwick Castle, which is located in Alnwick, Northumberland.
 The family's London residence is Syon House in Brentford, which replaced, as their London residence, the demolished Northumberland House in the Strand.
 Warkworth and Prudhoe castles were the residences of the Earls of Northumberland in the Middle Ages, and ownership was retained by the later Dukes.
 Both are now in the custody of English Heritage.
 Albury Park is a former residence which has been converted into apartments, while the surrounding estate is still directly owned by the Duke.
 The traditional burial place of the Dukes is the Northumberland Vault in Westminster Abbey in London, the Percys thus being the last family to maintain such a privilege.
-Their family vault is however nearly full, and a new private graveyard has been created in Hulne Park near Alnwick.
+The family vault is however nearly full and a new private graveyard has been created in Hulne Park near Alnwick.